jsseidel/draftman2/Draftman2 Tutorial/keeper/compilingaproject-20191204_133808.md

 # Compiling a Project

-To assemble all the relevant files into a coherent single Markdown document, select "Compile..." from the Project menu and then choose a location to store the file.
+To assemble all the relevant files into a coherent single Markdown document, select *Compile...* from the Project menu and then choose a location to store the file.

-Draftman2 will include all files marked as "Inc" from the Keeper.
+Draftman2 will include all files marked as 'Inc' from the Keeper.

-## File titles
+## Include folder titles

-Note that you have the option of including file names as headers.
-Simply choose "Preferences..." from the Project menu and click the "Include file titles."
+In the *Project->Preferences...* dialog, select *Include folder titles* to tell Draftman2 to automatically include folder titles as in the output at the appropriate heading level.

-In this way, you can create Markdown files without headers and let Draftman2 put them in automatically during a compile at the correct heading level.
-For example, if you have a folder that contains a file named 'Foo,' Draftman2 will output '## Foo.'
+## Include file titles

-Or, put them in yourself and Draftman2 will ignore the names you give the files in the Keeper when compiling.
+Similarly, select *Include file titles* to tell Draftman2 to automatically include file titles in the output at the appropriate heading level.

-## Folder titles
+## Include text with files

-Similar to file titles, you can optionally include folder titles in the compiled output as well.
+If you need to include some arbitrary text before each file, like a `* * *` scene separator, select *Include text with files* and type in your text next to the check box.
+If, for some reason, you don't want to include that text after the first heading, as in the case of scene separators, click *And skip first*.

 For more information about structuring your project to make consistent headings, see 'Project Organization.'